Roehre2 (Philips 837A)

 I decided to put a relay board between power and the amplifier given that I want to save a bit of energy.
 This allows the Raspberry Pi to only power the amplifier when music is playing.
 After some time of inactivity the amplifier switches off again.

-A low-cost USB WiFi card connects the Raspberry Pi with the internet.
-That's because the first generation Raspberry Pi can't provide the USB stick with enough current.
-Another solution could have been to remove the polyfuses, but I didn't want to do that.
-Instead, I put a 10cm USB cable between the Pi and the WiFi stick, then connected the power lines of the cable directly to the 5V provided by the voltage regulator.
+That board couldn't provide enough power to the USB stick, so I put a short USB cable between the Pi and the WiFi stick, then connected the power lines of the cable directly to the 5V provided by the voltage regulator.

 Putting everything together